 There are natural things in your house that can replace so many of the things in your bathroom.
 (This goes for cleaning products as well!)
 Half the fun is getting to experiment with new mixes and combinations!

 One of my favorites is coconut oil, I know coconut oil is trendy and many online acted like they had discovered gold when they started using but honestly it does rock.
 I keep a jar in my bathroom for lotion, face wash, mouthwash, and a jar in my kitchen for cooking.
 One of my current favorite uses is grabbing a tablespoon of coconut oil and some used coffee grounds from that morning for a weekly body scrub in the shower.
-Check out this list of “107 everyday uses for coconut oil.
+Check out this ultimate guide to using coconut oil from Balance Me Beautiful!

 Another great natural alternative for is apple cider vinegar!
 One great way to use this natural product is to help with acne.
 Another great way, and next on my list to try, is as a shampoo rinse.
 Apple cider vinegar and plain white vinegar can be used in just short of a million ways beyond body products as well.
 Check out this list of over 50 ways to use vinegar around the house.
 I use it for cleaning and as fabric softener every week!